Fusarium is a common lawn fungal disease predominantly found during cool wet conditions typically autumn and winter.

 Ensure that the lawn dries rapidly after morning dew or rainfall by improving the aeration and drainage will all help:

-Soil Beneficial treatments will help with building up the plants natural ability to withstand and recover from infections plus dont forget to review the abiotic reasons above.
+Our Soil Biology Booster treatment will help with building up the plants natural ability to withstand and recover from infections plus dont forget to review the abiotic reasons above.

 Chemical control